Jexarx121/Jexarx121/README.md

 <h3 align="center">A passionate fullstack and software developer from Ireland</h3>

 ### Some stuff about me:
-- 🌱 I'm always learning.
+- Always learning.
 (All the technologies I've learned will be out of date in a weeks time. (╯°□°)╯︵ ┻━┻ ).

-- 👨‍💻 All of my projects and experience are available on my [Portfolio](https://portfolio-jexarx121s-projects.vercel.app/).
+- Everything available on my [Portfolio](https://portfolio-jexarx121s-projects.vercel.app/).

-- 📫 Connect with me on **[LinkedIn](https://www.linkedin.com/in/zjchen402/).**
+- Connect with me on **[LinkedIn](https://www.linkedin.com/in/zjchen402/).**

-- ⚡ Love movies (Everything Everywhere All at Once 👌) and games (Silksong believer 😔).
+- Love movies (Everything Everywhere All at Once 👌) and games (Silksong believer 😔).

 <h3 align="left">Languages:</h3>